dominodatalab/ddl-cluster-scaler/README.md

-# Ray Cluster Custom Scaler (Beta)
+# DDL Cluster Scaler (Beta)
-This is a basic Ray Cluster Scaler
+This is a basic DDL Cluster Scaler supporting Ray, Dask and Spark clusters.

 ## Installation